top of page

 Malibu beach cottage on water

-But Malibu is more than just an amazing beach and coastline, there is some great hiking less than 30 minutes away.
-We were introduced to the beauty of the coastal mountains on our hike of Sandstone Peak and Mishe Mokwa trail in the Santa Monica Mountains.
+However, Malibu offers more than stunning beaches and coastlines; excellent hiking opportunities are available just a short 30-minute drive away.
+We discovered the breathtaking beauty of the coastal mountains while hiking the Sandstone Peak and Mishe Mokwa trail in the Santa Monica Mountains.

 Sandstone Peak and Mishe Mokwa trail in the Santa Monica Mountains.